 The Australian and New Zealand joint food regulation system comprises laws, policies, standards and processes that involve all levels of Australian and New Zealand governments.
-In 2000, the Council of Australian Governments (COAG) signed an Inter-Government Agreement (IGA) on Food (the Food Regulation Agreement2) committing to a national system of food regulation.
-State and territory Food Acts (based on model food provisions set out in Annex A and Annex B3 of the Food Regulation Agreement) provide the basis for nationally consistent application and implementation of regulatory requirements.
-New Zealand, although not a signatory to the Food Regulation Agreement, participates in the joint food regulation system through the Agreement between the Government of Australia and the Government of New Zealand Concerning a Joint Food Standards System4 (the Treaty).
+In 2000, the Council of Australian Governments (COAG) signed an Inter-Government Agreement on Food (the Food Regulation Agreement) committing to a national system of food regulation.
+State and territory Food Acts (based on model food provisions set out in Annex A and Annex B of the Food Regulation Agreement) provide the basis for nationally consistent application and implementation of regulatory requirements.
+New Zealand, although not a signatory to the Food Regulation Agreement, participates in the joint food regulation system through the Agreement Between the Government of Australia and the Government of New Zealand Concerning a Joint Food Standards System (the Treaty).

-The Australia and New Zealand Ministerial Forum on Food Regulation (the Forum) is responsible for approving food policy and reviewing all food standards.
+The Food Ministers' Meeting (Food Ministers) is responsible for approving food policy and reviewing all food standards.
 Ministerial policy guidelines are developed to ensure clear and unambiguous policy principles address significant food problems.

 FSANZ is responsible for the development and administration of the Code.
 In 2002, COAG agreed to pass responsibility for developing primary production standards to FSANZ.
-The ministerial council (now the Forum) subsequently issued a policy guideline5 on primary production and processing standards.
+The ministerial council (now the Food Ministers' Meeting) subsequently issued a policy guideline on primary production and processing standards.